 Rotation & Flip Tool

-The Rotation & Flip tool are actually two tools in one as the name implies: Rotation and Flip.
+The Rotation & Flip tool is actually two tools in one as the name implies: Rotation and Flip.

-Both parts work independent but affect each other in that a Flip operation inverses an Angle Rotation.
+Both parts work independently but affect each other in that a Flip operation inverses an Angle Rotation.
 For example, a -10° Rotation becomes +10° after flipping.

 Let us focus on the Rotation part of the Rotation & Flip tool first.
 The obvious purpose of the tool is to rotate the image.
 There are two kinds of rotation that Capture One both support.